 Stage 4 – After the data linkages had been performed, the datasets were transferred to the National Safe Haven where researchers, with the correct approvals, could access the data.
 In this setting, all patient information like names and addresses were removed.

-Linked Administrative Healthcare Datasets have huge potential to aid understanding of how patients interact with healthcare services and provide a detailed picture of the care they receive.
+Conclusion: Linked Administrative Healthcare Datasets have huge potential to aid understanding of how patients interact with healthcare services and provide a detailed picture of the care they receive.
 This project demonstrates that the creation of a national linked administrative dataset is possible, by using bowel cancer data in Scotland as an example.
 It is however only possible through substantial effort and collaboration between researchers and the central team coordinating the data transfers and linkages.

 The linked datasets have huge potential public and patient benefit by enabling researchers to analyse real world cancer data to improve outcomes for patients as well as the delivery of cancer services.